hohsieh/hec-ras-docker/README.md

 #---
 ```

+### Mounting S3 Buckets for data
-If you want to mount s3 buckets for your data, add the relevant lines to the `config` file.
+If you want to mount s3 buckets for your data, add the relevant lines to the `core.sh` file.
 Note that if you decide to mount an s3 bucket, you do not need to mount the local directories as well.
+This means you will need to re-build this container for each s3 bucket, unless you are clever and find a way to dynamically mount buckets before user input.

 ```
 #---

 ## Uncomment and set the below vars if you are moving data to/from an s3 bucket.
-## The assumption is that your project data is housed in the root directory of the provided bucket
+## The assumption is that your project data is housed in the $PROJECT directory of the provided bucket
 #export AWS_ACCESS_KEY=YOURAWSACCESSKEY
 #export AWS_SECRET_ACCESS_KEY=YOURAWSSECRETACCESSKEY
 #export S3_BUCKET_NAME=your-s3-bucket-name